What is an Electric Valve?

 - Operational Test: Regularly test the operation of the actuator to ensure it is functioning correctly.
 This can be done by operating the actuator through its full range of motion.

 - Cleaning: Keep the actuator clean from dust and debris.
-The actuator may need to be cleaned more frequently, depending on the environment.
+Depending on the environment, the actuator may need to be cleaned more frequently.

 - Lubrication: Depending on the model, some parts of the actuator may require lubrication to operate smoothly.
 Refer to the manufacturer’s instructions for details.

-Replacement of Parts: If during the inspection or operational test, any part of the actuator is found to be defective, it should be replaced immediately to prevent further damage or system failure.
+Replacement of Parts: If any part of the actuator is found to be defective during the inspection or operational test, it should be replaced immediately to prevent further damage or system failure.

 Why choose us